Creating a bootable USB stick with Apple Mac OS X, also for downgrade purposes

 Installation:

-Then select and start the stick.
+Then select the stick and start.

 Next, select the desired language.